-ii.
-Flood Damage Prevention Ordinance:

-- a.
-Adopted ordinance must meet CDBG-MIT requirements of at least two feet above base flood elevation; and - b.
-Adoption of flood damage prevention ordinance must be complete within the contract term.
-Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.

-iii.
-Zoning Ordinance:

-- a.
-Adopted ordinance must be based on an adopted Land Use or Comprehensive Plan that was written within the last five (5) years of the date of application for this program; and - b.
-Adoption of approved zoning ordinance must be complete within the contract term.
-Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.

-iv.
-Land Use Plans:

-- a.
-Land use plans must be forward-looking and integrate the relevant portions of the local hazard mitigation plan, if one exists; - b.
-Land use plans must identify local hazard risks and explain how the plan mitigates against those risks; - c.
-Land use plans must be accompanied by a zoning ordinance that codifies the land use plan; and - d.
-Adoption of an approved Land Use Plan and Zoning Ordinance must be complete within the contract term.
-Failure to adopt within that timeframe will result in the forfeiture of grant funds.

-v.
-Comprehensive Plans:

-a.
-Adopted Comprehensive Plans must include: (1) a Population Study that provides a population estimate and population projection for the next 20 years; (2) a Housing Study that describes the composition of the existing housing stock, including total number of units, number of single family and multifamily units, and vacancy rates, as well as a projection for the number of future housing units needed ten (10) years from the date of the plan and the composition of those units (e.g., single family, multifamily); (3) a Land Use Study/Plan that describes the land use of every parcel within the jurisdiction and includes a future land use map that accounts for future population changes; (4) a Zoning Ordinance that codifies the Land Use Plan; and (5) an Infrastructure Study and Capital Improvement Plan that describes the water, wastewater, drainage, and streets systems, including
+- iii.
+Adoption of selected building code must be complete within 12 months of grant award.
+Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment. - iv.
+Flood Damage Prevention Ordinance: - v.
+Adopted ordinance must meet CDBG-MIT requirements of at least two feet above base flood elevation. - vi.
+Adoption of flood damage prevention ordinance must be complete within 12 months of grant award.
+Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment. - vii.
+Zoning Ordinance: - viii.
+Adopted ordinance must be based on an adopted Land Use or Comprehensive Plan that was written within the last five (5) years of the date of application for this program. - ix.
+Adoption of approved zoning ordinance must be complete within 12 months of grant award.
+Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment. - x.
+Land Use Plans: - xi.
+Land use plans must be forward-looking and integrate the relevant portions of the local hazard mitigation plan, if one exists. - xii.
+Land use plans must identify local hazard risks and explain how the plan mitigates against those risks. - xiii.
+Land use plans must be accompanied by a zoning ordinance that codifies the land use plan. - xiv.
+Adoption of an approved Land Use Plan and Zoning Ordinance must be complete within 18 months of grant award.
+Failure to adopt within that timeframe will result in the forfeiture of grant funds. - xv.
+Comprehensive Plans: - xvi.
+Adopted Comprehensive Plans must include: (1) a Population Study that provides a population estimate and population projection for the next 20 years; (2) a Housing Study that describes the composition of the existing housing stock, including total number of units, number of single family and multifamily units, and vacancy rates, as well as a projection for the number of future housing units needed ten (10) years from the date of the plan and the composition of those units (e.g., single family, multifamily); (3) a Land Use Study/Plan that describes the land use of every parcel within the jurisdiction and includes a future land use map that accounts for future population changes; (4) a Zoning Ordinance that codifies the Land Use Plan; and

-- length, width, materials, and condition or age (if available), as well as proposed prioritized improvements to those systems; - b.
-Plan must identify local hazard risks and explain how the plan mitigates against those risks; and - c.
-Adoption of approved Comprehensive Plan and Zoning Ordinance must be complete within the contract term.
-Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.
+(5) an Infrastructure Study and Capital Improvement Plan that describes the water, wastewater, drainage, and streets systems, including length, width, materials, and condition or age (if available), as well as proposed prioritized improvements to those systems.

-vi.
-Public service activities:

-- a.
-Must be focused on education and outreach campaigns designed to alert communities and beneficiaries to opportunities to further mitigate identified risks through insurance, best practices and other strategies; and - b.
-Public information activities conducted with the intent of earning CRS credits must meet the requirements for those activities within the CRS Coordinator's Manual.

-UNM, and LMI; at least \$5,000,000 of the Resilient Communities Program must benefit LMI persons.